How I Won My Husband Back

 In every relationship, you have your strengths and your weaknesses.
 For us, we had the drive, commitment, passion, and LOVE, but we lacked communication—which caused arguments frequently and persistently.
 Some of you have great communication, which benefits your understanding, mutual respect, and lack of arguments, yet you seem to be missing passion.

 Those of you who have it all, just go away.
 No one wants you here.

 What I'm saying is we ALL have something to work on in our relationships, so don't be discouraged if this is you.

-I was there once, fighting and wondering when the love was going to outweigh the desire to not want to be around my husband.
+I was there once, fighting and wondering when the love was going to outweigh the desire not to want to be around my husband.

 For us, we had a few hard things that happened in our life, and because of our lack of good communication, our marriage suffered.
 Believe you me, I'm super good at communicating now.
 I can tell you exactly what you SHOULDN'T say to your spouse.
 I even wrote an article about it!

-If love were enough, I believe there would be a lot of people still married that aren't today.
+SO, if love were enough, I believe there would be a lot of people still married that aren't today.

 "All you need is love?"
 I'm sorry, John Lennon and Paul McCartney, I don't agree.